Framartin/spatial-pred-R/GSoC organization/README.md

 * Is it possible to reorder spatial unit in a listw object?
 If not, I think we can work with only W in SparseMatrix, but it will imply modifications.
 * No Trend-Signal decomposition for the SAC model?
 * What is aliased coef?
-* Prevision case (ie. newdata for in-sample spatial units): shloud we use in-sample predictors?
-And "stange" cases where we have both in-sample and out-of-sample spatial units?
+* Prevision case (ie. newdata for in-sample spatial units): should we use in-sample predictors?
+And "strange" cases where we have both in-sample and out-of-sample spatial units?
+* Support log-transformation of the dependent variable?

 ## 3rd progress report